Frank Stapleton: Managerial career

-Stapleton moved to the United States to manage Major League Soccer side New England Revolution in 1996.
+Stapleton moved to the United States to manage Major League Soccer side New England Revolution in 1996, becoming the club's first-ever manager on 4 January 1996.
+His Revolution side recorded their first-ever win on 20 April against the MetroStars, Stapleton's Revolution did not have a particularly successful inaugural campaign, finishing the season with 15 wins and 17 losses.
+Stapleton announced his resignation on 26 September.

 In the 2003–04 season he briefly returned to English football as a specialist coach of Bolton Wanderers.
 The Bolton manager Sam Allardyce wanted Stapleton to enhance the skills of the strikers at the club and saw the Irishman as an ideal candidate, given his successful playing career.

 Stapleton was appointed assistant manager to former teammate Ray Wilkins with Jordan on 3 September 2014.